 He was awarded the OBE for services to Local Government in the Queen’s Honours List 2012.

-He presented a number of flagship shows and was Chief Political Correspondent at Westminster before taking two foreign postings to Rome and New York.
-He left the BBC to handle communications for Boris Johnson and helped mastermind his re-election as Mayor of London in May 2012.
-He is currently Director of Communications at News UK.
+He presented a number of flagship shows and was Chief Political Correspondent at Westminster before taking two foreign postings to Rome and New York .
+He left the BBC as Director of Communications for Boris Johnson, Mayor of London , and in May 2012 he was appointed Director of Communications News UK.
+He is currently the Managing Director of External Relations at Liberty global.

 Marian Head of the BBC’s centre in North Wales for fifteen years .
 She is an experienced journalist who has worked on a wide range of television and radio programmes in Wales and on the BBC network .
 She now works as a media consultant and has a range of business interests and charitable interests.
 She is a Non Executive Director Betsi Cadwaladr University Health Board , a member of Snowdonia National Park Authority and the Arts Council of Wales, Bangor University Council member , a director of the Canolfan Gerdd William Mathias and a trustee of the Kyffin Williams Trust.

 Sian is Chief Executive of Menter Iaith Caerdydd , and a member of several Boards and partnership groups within local authorities and the Welsh Government.

 Elan is a member of the S4C Authority by virtue of her position as the BBC’s National Trustee for Wales.